cnio-bu/beyondcell/README.md

  * If time points are available, identify the changes in drug tolerance
  * Identify mechanisms of resistance

-## Installing Beyondcell
+## Installing beyondcell
-The Beyondcell package is implemented in R >= 4.0.0.
+The beyondcell package is implemented in R >= 4.0.0.
 We recommend running the installation via mamba:

 ```r